-The IEEE Geoscience and Remote Sensing Society (GRSS) is announcing the Fourth GRSS Student Grand Challenge (SGC) which will allow student teams to develop image processing and classification techniques for detection and tracking of whales using spaceborne remote sensing data.
+The IEEE Geoscience and Remote Sensing Society (GRSS) is proud to announce the Fifth GRSS Student Grand Challenge (SGC) in which student teams will have to develop an end-to-end remote sensing application based on unmanned vehicles (e.g. drones, remote controlled planes or helicopters, underwater vehicles, rovers, stratospheric balloons…).

 Fourth IEEE GRSS Student Grand Challenge